Find Grad Schools

 57 Yearly Graduations

 Ohio University - Athens Campus tops the list of the most popular school in the U.S. for chemistry majors who are seeking their master's degree.
 Each year, around 25,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,746 per year, while in-state graduate students, on average, pay $9,444 per year.
+The average in-state tuition for full-time undergraduates is $13,352 per year, while in-state graduate students, on average, pay $9,444 per year.
 During the most recent year for which we have data, 57 people received their master's degree in chemistry from OHIO Athens.
-Of these students, 56% were women and 17% were members of underrepresented racial-ethnic groups.
+About 60% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #2